 - Ancillary services, such as travel insurance coverage and assistance

-One of the last questions to be answered during the design phase is the choice of the account for the corporate card:
+One of the last questions to be answered during the design phase revolves around the choice of account for the corporate card:

-- Does the payment card need to be linked to the company account, in which case the responsibility for the transactions lies with the company
+- Does the payment card need to be linked to the company account?
+If so, the responsibility for the transactions lies with the company.

-- Or should it debit the employee's account, passing the responsibility for transactions to employees (individual responsibility)?
+- Or should it debit the employee's account, passing the responsibility for transactions onto the employees (individual responsibility)?

-Debiting the business account frees the employee from business expense advances and expense reports and provides richer data to the company.
+Debiting the business account frees the employee from business expense advances and expense reports, while providing richer data to the company.
 But some companies still prefer to let employees take responsibility for their transactions for liability reasons.